rackerlabs/support-how-to/content/cloud-databases/cloud-databases-faq.md

 #### How do I restore a database backup?

-To restore a database backup, you must create a new database instance, specifying the backup that you want to restore during the create request.
+To restore a database backup, you must create a new database instance and specify the backup that you want to restore during the create request.
 Your backup is loaded to the new instance, and you receive a DNS endpoint for the new instance.
 After the restore operation is complete, update your application to use the new endpoint.

-The original instance is not altered during a restore operation and may remain in use or be deleted through the API, the CLI, or the Cloud Control Panel.
+The original instance is not altered during a restore operation and might remain in use or be deleted through the API, the CLI, or the Cloud Control Panel.